The bi-objective multimodal car-sharing problem: Conclusion and future work

 Inspired by the change in mobility patterns we study the bi-objective multimodal car-sharing problem where we assign modes of transport to trips as well as cars and user routes.
 As objectives we consider costs and user-centred preferences.
 Both objectives are, depending on the variant of the model, studied with time dependencies.
 We model different cost/times as well as preferences during a day, as people might want to avoid driving through rush-hour by car.
 We introduce four different variants of the model where we gradually dissolve a fixed sequence of tasks and trips as well as introduce the effect of the time-dependent values.
 The increase in flexibility in the model comes with an increase in the complexity as well as a an increase in the number of Pareto optimal solutions.
 Therefore, we reformulate the last variant, without fixed sequences and time-dependencies, to a purely integer model and propose a branch-and-cut algorithm.
 We show that our branch-and-cut algorithm can enumerate the Pareto frontier for prior non-tractable instances within seconds.
 We embed the algorithm into two bi-objective frameworks, namely the $\epsilon$-constraint method and a weighting binary search method.
 We show that adding previously detected infeasible path constraints to subsequent iterations reduces computational times considerably.
 In our computational study we observe that only dissolving the fixed sequence does not come with high improvements.
 However, in combination with time-dependencies a greater amount of solutions as well as lower cost and better user satisfaction is obtained.
 Moreover, we observe that the solutions change significantly along the Pareto frontier.
 This confirms the relevance of this study.
 We conclude that it is highly beneficial to consider not only cost but also user-preferences when operating a shared mobility system.

 Even though we are able to show a significant enhancement in computational efficiency for a set of instances, our approach has limitations.
 Enumerating the whole Pareto frontier for instances with users having more than two trips throughout a day, seems challenging.
 Thus, future work should tackle this issue by focusing on the development of a separation algorithm adjusted to these specific characteristics.
 Moreover, specific matheuristics where the relative MIP-gap is increased or the $\epsilon$ value adapted, may lead to promising further improvement in run times.
+Furthermore, the development of metaheuristics should enable an increase in computational efficiency for the proposed problem.
+Finally, as this work only optimizes average scores of preferences, a min-max approach is planned for future work in order to improve the integration of preferences on a user level.